 Two weeks later I travelled 8000 miles to Belgium and delivered the same talk at the NookuJam2014 where it was voted the best talk by an audience of 23 hackers and developers from 10 different countries.
 I also got to be with the amazing brothers Johan and Tom Janssens and they did everything they could to make me feel welcomed and comfortable.
 I can’t wait to see them again and the rest of the hackers and hackerpreneurs for the NookuJam2015.

 5. Learned Blues Dance

 Blues dance is a lot like tango, but it is more grounded.
 The connection between the lead and follow is intimate and strong but it allows room for freedom.
-The relationships between the lead and follow is more gender equal.
+The relationships between the lead and follow are more gender-equal.
 It is much like a modern romance where the lead provides a reliable frame and the follow chooses whether to connect or not.
-I really like the Blues style of connection since Swing, Tango, and Latin dances seem to be based on the traditional gender roles.
+I really like the Blues style of connection since Swing, Tango, and Latin dances seem to be based on traditional gender roles.

 Best of all the Blues dance community is simply amazing.
 Every week I get to meet a large room full of people who are happy to see me and dance.

 Being an entrepreneur means your social life diminishes over time, but one of the most wonderful aspects of last year was that I met this wonderful woman who is very kind, charismatic, creative, smart, witty, and fashionable.
 She plays roller derby and is learning how to dance.
 I feel blessed to have her in my life and I really hope that our relationship is nourished and nurtured for a very very long time.
 Oh … and she has this wonderful black lab puppy called Hank.
 I got myself a 2 for 1 deal.

 7. Launched a New Startup